FOSV/Fuji-Atom-Interface/README.md

 ***I prefer to use **"V2_Rev1.5"** to complain the Atom Lite specifications.***

-In this repository there are two .zip archive of the Gerber files.
+In this repository there are two .zip archives containing the Gerber files.
-When the site prompts you to upload Gerber files, directly upload the .zip archive you have chosen.
+When the JLCPCB site prompts you to upload Gerber files, directly upload the .zip archive you have chosen.

 # COMPONENTS AVAILABILITY